bahaa95/js-httperror/README.md

-# js-httperror
+# ts-httperror

-Create Http errors with custom schema for nodejs, express, etc(also work for browsers).
+Create Http errors with custom schema for nodejs, express, etc(also work for javascript in browsers).